 Gem minerals like topaz, elbaite, emerald and ruby also have to have oxygen in their structures, but these minerals formed deep underground, away from the atmospheric effects of weathering.

 They derived their oxygen from the hydrothermal water that deposited them in pockets, veins and cracks in the earth’s crust.
 And like all oxygen, theirs came from an earlier time in the earth’s development.
 Oxygen is a key element in the developing chemistry of a vast variety of gem minerals.
 The ancient “oxygen event” really did create a more colorful mineral world.

-Appeal of Secondary Minerals
+The Appeal of Secondary Minerals

 Look in your own mineral collection.
 Which mineral specimens are your favorites?
 The bright-red rhombs of the manganese carbonate rhodochrosite, from Colorado?
-How about the lovely blue zinc carbonate smithsonite from the Kelly mine, in New Mexico?
-These contrast nicely with reticulating twins of the snow-white lead carbonate cerussite, which come from from many lead mines.
+How about the lovely blue zinc carbonate smithsonite from the Kelly Mine, in New Mexico?
+These contrast nicely with reticulating twins of the snow-white lead carbonate cerussite, which come from many lead mines.
 Add to those the bright-yellow, needlelike crystals of the zinc arsenate legrandite, from Mina Ojuela, Mapimi, and you have a common suite of colorful secondary minerals that are rich in oxygen.

 What would your mineral collection be like without secondary minerals?
 Minerals rich in oxides and carbonates are not only popular collector minerals, but dominate most mineral displays.